derdanu/azure-wireguard/README.md

     az group delete -n $resourceGroupName

 ### Client Config.
 Point your browser to http://<FQDN>:4711 and it will show an onetime QR code for mobile client setup.
 Just scan the code with your Wireguard App.
-Tested with iOS https://apps.apple.com/de/app/wireguard/id1441195209
+Tested on iOS https://apps.apple.com/de/app/wireguard/id1441195209